 Some things will just never go out of style.
 A white dress, bouquet, something borrowed, first dance, layered cake, pearls and lace.

-I'm going to play up the pearls part of Pearls & Lace and add just a tiny amount of bling.
+I'm going to play up the pearls part of the Pearls & Lace DIY wedding invitation and add just a tiny amount of bling.
 This DIY is super inexpensive and quick to pull off, yet adding pearl accents transforms a simple invitation into something quite special.

-I like to think you're adding a hint of sophistication.
-Whether you have a vintage wedding planned or you want to keep things gorgeous and classic, the Pearls & Lace collection is sure to elicit some ooohs and ahhhhs when it arrives in the mail.
+I like to think you're adding a hint of sophistication in the pearl.
+Whether you have a vintage wedding planned or you want to keep things gorgeous and classic, the Pearls & Lace collection is sure to elicit some ooohs and ahhhhs when it arrives in the mail... no doubt like the ooohs and ahhhhs that came from me when I finally managed to get off my feet!!

 SUPPLIES: Buy Template